-A General Discussion topic has also been made available to allow students to communicate with peers in the course.
+Discussion topics can be accessed by clicking Connect and then Discussions on the course navigation bar above.
+A General Discussion topic has been made available to allow you to communicate with your peers in this course.
 Your instructor may drop in at this discussion topic.